Roasted butternut squash recipe is a breeze to make and incredibly tasty and nutritious too. It took me just one hour from start to finish.

 One other interesting feature is that our oven is powered entirely from the sun; he comes bearing gifts to mankind and we partake freely.

-You can keep adding new generations of panels of different power with the use of diodes, but rather do your planning properly and go big from the beginning; it reduces complications.
+You can keep adding new generations of panels of different power with the use of diodes but rather do your planning properly and go big from the beginning; it reduces complications.

 Winter squash are probably best known for their beta carotenes because of their bright orange colour; carrots too, for example.
 And yes, it's true; just three tablespoons of cooked butternut contains your required daily allowance of vitamin A.

-Supplement companies will try to con you into believing that you don't need roasted butternut squash recipe; all that is required is a vitamin A pill at ten times the price but fifty times easier.
+Supplement companies will try to con you into believing that you don't need a roasted butternut squash recipe; all that is required is a vitamin A pill at ten times the price but fifty times easier.
 But just wait; what else is there in these delicious winter beauties?

 Lutein is another carotenoid found in green leafy veggies and yellow vegetables; it's particularly high in butternut.
 By absorbing the more destructive blue light in the spectrum, it prevents damage to the retina in the eye; it is also in egg yolks by the way.

-Zeaxanthin is another of these carotenoid pigaments that complements lutein, also by absorbing blue light; and giving those foods a yellow colour.
+Zeaxanthin is another of these carotenoid pigments that complements lutein, also by absorbing blue light; and giving those foods a yellow colour.
 It too protects the retina and is found mainly in a part near the centre; you've heard of macula degeneration, I am sure.
 It is particularly rich in corn and peppers but also in your butternut.
 Enjoy them all in season.

 How to grow corn is another of my favourites, if you have a large garden.